-In 2018 Non-Water Sanitation India, in cooperation with the Sociology department of the University of Pune, conduct the largest and most comprehensive survey to date on the the behavioral challenges that obstruct the eradication of Open Defecation in India.
-To come to definite conclusions and being able to make substantiated policy recommendations, we aim at surveying a total of up to 600.000 households across rural Maharashtra, ensuring a big enough, statistically relevant dataset.
+In 2018, Non-Water Sanitation India, in cooperation with the Sociology Department of Savitribai Phule Pune University, conducts the largest and most comprehensive survey to date on the behavioral challenges that obstruct the eradication of Open Defecation in India.
+To come to definite conclusions and being able to make substantiated policy recommendations, we aim at surveying a total of up to 1.500 households across rural Maharashtra, ensuring a big enough, statistically relevant dataset.

 The survey itself is being accompanied by and followed up with rigorous qualitative and quantitative analysis of the information gathered.

-Once the data is analyzed and different trends are derived.
-We ,at Non Water Sanitation with guidance from Sociology Department of Pune University will work to implement the outcome in following places:
+Once the data is analyzed and different trends are derived, Non-Water Sanitation with guidance from Sociology Department of Savitribai Phule Pune University (SPPU) will work to implement the outcome in following places:

 The findings of the research will also enable us to draft significant policy recommendations to the Indian government.
-The policy document will be drafted under supervision of Sociology department of Pune University.
-This policy recommendation will have detailed suggestions on how a different approach to tackle the problem of open defecation is detrimental to solve the problem.
-The policy recommendation will be backed by the quantitative and qualitative data from the survey.
+The policy document will be drafted under supervision of Sociology department of SPPU.
+These policy recommendations will have detailed suggestions on how a different approach to tackle the problem of open defecation is detrimental to solve the problem.
+The policy recommendations will be backed by the quantitative and qualitative data from the survey.
 The policy recommendations as well as the findings of the survey will be openly shared with various local and international organizations working in the field of water and sanitation.

-Non Water Sanitation will also enhance the designs of the toilets it constructs.
-The findings of the survey will help the designers at Non Water Sanitation to make the dry-composting toilets more users friendly as they would be able to understand specific behavioral challenges of rural people.
+Non-Water Sanitation will also enhance the designs of the toilets it constructs.
+The findings of the survey will help the designers working with Non-Water Sanitation to make the dry-composting toilets more users friendly as they would be able to understand specific behavioral challenges of rural people.

-Frequently asked question for proposed survey on behavioral study of cultural and social obstacles to eradicate open defecation in India:
+Here we answer frequently asked questions for the proposed survey on behavioral study of cultural and social obstacles to eradicate Open Defecation in India:

 1. Why such an extensive survey?

-The problem of open defecation has prevailed in India for generations.
-Lots of government agencies and social organizations have been working to build toilets for people in India especially the rural Indians (as 70 percent of Indians still live in rural regions).
-After decades of commendable work by various government and other aid agencies the menace of open defecation still persists in Indian society.
-So we think its is very critical to study the behavioral challenges that obstruct eradication of Open Defecation thoroughly and on a wide enough data set, that the conclusions can be definite.
+The problem of Open Defecation has prevailed in India for generations.
+Lots of government agencies and social organizations have been working to build toilets for people in India, especially the rural Indians (as 70% of Indians still live in rural regions).
+After decades of commendable work by various government and other aid agencies the menace of Open Defecation still persists in Indian society.
+We think it is crucial to study the behavioral challenges that obstruct eradication of Open Defecation thoroughly and on a wide enough data set, so that the conclusions can be definite.

 2. Why is the problem a complex behavioral issue?